 A collaborative leader also seeks input.
-But rather than making the final decision, the leader then builds consensus among team members around a particular decision.
+But rather than making the final decision, the leader then builds unanimity among team members around a particular decision.
 The benefit of this approach, says Krupit, is that even if not everyone agrees with the final choice, they can still support it because they understand how the decision was made.

 Why is democratic leadership important?

 The democratic leadership style shows up in studies again and again as a strategy that inspires and motivates employees.
-This style allows people to experience a sense of control over their own destiny within the organization and to believe their actions impact the company’s greater success.
+This leadership style allows people to experience a sense of control over their own destiny within the organization and to believe their actions impact the company’s greater success.

-Democratic leaders foster relationships among team members, and that means employees feel more connected to each other.
+Democratic leaders encourage relationships among team members, and that means employees feel more connected to each other.
 These strong professional relationships lead to company cultures that prize active involvement and commitment to shared goals.
 Employees operating under democratic leaders have higher morale and greater job satisfaction.

 For the leader, that translates into increased productivity and less employee turnover.
 It may not be the appropriate choice in every situation, but democratic leadership is a strategy you should have in your toolbox.